Just $375.00 more for free shipping!

-It is currently common practice for horses to be contained in a confined space for prolonged periods of time, whether it is while they are stabled or being traveled.
-There has been lots of published research looking into the dust environment surrounding horses while they are stabled, however nothing so far has looked at the impact of dust during travelling.
+It is currently common practice for horses to be contained in a confined space for prolonged periods of time, whether it is while they are stabled or being hauled from place to place.
+There has been lots of published research looking into the dust environment surrounding horses while they are stabled, however nothing so far has looked at the impact of dust when trailering horses.

 Horses are highly sensitive to dust and mold particles therefore excessive inhalation of these could lead to breathing problems, both short and long term.
 This has been shown to be the case in stables but it is yet to be seen if these factors have the same effect while travelling (Curtis 1996, Waran 2002, Moore-Colyer 2015, Clements 2006, McGorum 1998, Woods 1993, Jones 1989 and Niedzw 2014).

 Taking information from various comparable studies helped with making predictions for possible outcomes.
-It had been found that the airborne dust concentrations were significantly greater around a horses breathing zone compared to the general stable environment.
-This is significant as when horses are traveled hay nets are often placed very close to their muzzle.
+It had been found that the airborne dust concentrations were significantly greater around a horse’s breathing zone compared to the general stable environment.
+This is significant because when horses travel in trailers, hay nets are often placed very close to their muzzle.
 While a horse is eating forage, ventilation makes only a very small impact therefore changing the treatment to the forage will have the biggest impact on the dust environment.

 Performance horses exert a large amount of energy for their chosen discipline and the respiratory system is of great importance to being able to compete to the best of their athletic ability.
-Respiratory conditions such as recurrent airway obstruction (RAO) can be very damaging to a horses performance career, with the respiratory system proving to be the most limiting factor in a race horse.
-This therefore makes any improvement to a horses dust environment whether it being while stabled, or traveled or both very important to ensure as high a quality of performance as possible.
+Respiratory conditions such as recurrent airway obstruction (RAO) can be very damaging to a horse’s performance career, with the respiratory system proving to be the most limiting factor in a racehorse.
+This therefore makes any improvement to a horse’s dust environment whether it be while stabled, trailering or both very important to ensure as high a quality of performance as possible.
 This even applies to recreational horses that should remain in the best health possible.

-The expected results following on from previous research would be that the steamed hay would produce the least amount of dust particles and the dry hay the most.
-This is from previous research conducted looking at treating hay while stabling horses.
-Alongside looking into whether forage affected the respirable dust environment, the experiment also used four different horses to determine if individual behavior had an effect.
+The expected results, following the previous research, would be that the steamed hay would produce the least amount of dust particles and the dry hay the most.
+This previous research looked at treating hay for horses that were stabled.
+In addition to looking into whether forage affected the respirable dust environment, the experiment also used four different horses to determine if individual behavior had an effect.
 The results were not statistically significant for this factor.
-While this is often a factor in stabled horses due to the limited space in a lorry it has less of an impact.
+While this is often a factor in stabled horses, due to the limited space in a horse trailer, it has less of an impact.

 It has also been shown in a previous study that steaming hay not only improved the dust environment in the immediate breathing zone of stabled horses but also in the general stable environment.
-This could make it even more appropriate for travelling horses, especially for multiple horses, due to the confined space any improvement to the general environment would greatly benefit the horses health.
-Steaming is therefore shown to be the most effective treatment for reducing respirable particles when travelling a horse.
+This could make it even more appropriate for horses that are trailered, especially for multiple horses, due to the confined space any improvement to the general environment would greatly benefit the horse’s health.
+Steaming is therefore shown to be the most effective treatment for reducing respirable particles when trailering your horse.

 Curtis, L., Raymond, S. and Clark, A. (1996) Dust and ammonia in horse stalls with different ventilation rates and bedding.
 Aerobiology